johncmerfeld/hello-franz/README.md

   9. **Test the application**

-  Go to [http://localhost:8080/kafka/produce?message=Hello, world!](http://localhost:8080/kafka/produce?message=Hello,%20world!) to send the message "Hello, world!" through your Kafka application.
-Go to the terminal window where your console consumer is running and verify that "Hello, world!" has been printed to the screen with a timestamp
+  Go to [http://localhost:8080/send?message=Hello, world!&to=johncmerfeld](http://localhost:8080/send?message=Hello,%20world!&to=johncmerfeld) to send the message "Hello, world!" through your Kafka application.
+Go to the terminal window where your `johncmerfeld` console consumer is running and verify that "Hello, world!" has been printed to the screen with a timestamp.
+If you go to the `kjmerf` consumer, you will see that no message is printed there.
+Try changing the `to` parameter in your URL to send a message to `kjmerf`!